Sudan Protesters, Army Rulers Ink Power Sharing Deal - UrduPoint

 Sudan Protesters, Army Rulers Ink Power Sharing Deal

-Sudan's protesters and ruling generals Wednesday inked a power sharing deal that aims to install a civilian administration, a key demand of demonstrators since president Omar al-Bashir was deposed three months ago
+Sudan's protesters and ruling generals Wednesday inked a deal that aims to install a civilian administration, a key demand of demonstrators since president Omar al-Bashir was deposed in a coup three months ago

-Khartoum, (UrduPoint / Pakistan Point News - APP - 17th Jul, 2019 ):Sudan's protesters and ruling generals Wednesday inked a power sharing deal that aims to install a civilian administration, a key demand of demonstrators since president Omar al-Bashir was deposed three months ago.
+Khartoum, (UrduPoint / Pakistan Point News - APP - 18th Jul, 2019 ):Sudan's protesters and ruling generals Wednesday inked a deal that aims to install a civilian administration, a key demand of demonstrators since president Omar al-Bashir was deposed in a coup three months ago.

-The move loosens a deadlock that has gripped the country, following months of nationwide mass protests that began against Bashir but then continued after a military council deposed him in a palace coup on April 11.
+The move loosens a deadlock that has gripped the country, following nationwide mass protests that began against Bashir in December but then continued after a military council ousted him on April 11.

+The unrest has also left scores dead, with more than 100 killed in a June 3 crackdown on a protest sit-in according to doctors close to demonstrators.

 The deputy chief of the military council General Mohamed Hamdan Dagalo -- who initialled the deal on behalf of the generals on Wednesday -- told AFP the agreement was a "historic moment" for Sudan.

-Alongside his position as deputy of the military council, Dagalo heads the RSF, a feared paramilitary organisation.
+Dagalo also heads the RSF, a feared paramilitary organisation that has its origins in the Janjaweed militias unleashed against African rebels during the early 2000s in Darfur.

 Ibrahim al-Amin, a key protest leader, confirmed "today, we completed the political declaration."
-Intense talks took place through the night over details of the agreement at a luxury hotel on the bank of the Nile river in the capital, an AFP correspondent reported.
+Intense talks took place through the night over details of the political declaration at a luxury hotel on the bank of the Nile river, an AFP correspondent reported.

+As the generals stepped out of the hall after signing the deal, a small crowd -- including women waving the national flag -- chanted "civilian rule, civilian rule." - 'Comprehensive reconciliation' - Scores of university students in Khartoum celebrated the deal.

+"As citizens we are satisfied with this agreement, but we also want to avenge the deaths of our martyrs," said student Iman Tayfor, as behind her others flashed victory signs and chanted "revolution".

 The landmark power sharing deal, which was agreed in principle on July 5, has been brokered by African Union and Ethiopian mediators after weeks of stop-start negotiations between the protest umbrella group and ruling generals.

+The US embassy in Khartoum congratulated "the Sudanese people" and urged both sides to continue their talks.
-The accord stipulates that a new transitional civilian-military ruling body be established, in a bid to end the country's months-long political crisis.

-This governing body will be comprised of six civilians and five military representatives.
+Tibor Nagy, the US assistant secretary of state for Africa, tweeted: "We look forward to welcoming new civilian leaders and working with the new institutions to address the pressing challenges facing Sudan."
+The accord stipulates that a new transitional ruling body be established, comprised of six civilians and five military representatives.

-The civilian representation will include five from the Alliance for Freedom and Change.
+The civilian representation will include five from the umbrella protest movement Alliance for Freedom and Change, according to the declaration.

 A general will head the ruling body during the first 21 months of a transition, followed by a civilian for the remaining 18 months, according to the framework agreement.